Jelmerovereem/web-app-from-scratch-2021/README.md

 data = {
 	clouds: {}, // The cloudiness in %
 	coord: {},  // City geo location.
-Lon and lat dt,         // Last time when weather was updates in unix (UTC) id,         // The city ID
+Lon and lat
+	dt: ,         // Last time when weather was updates in unix (UTC)
+	id: ,         // The city ID
-	main: {},   // The main weather information, temperature, feelslike, etc. name,       // City name
+	main: {},   // The main weather information, temperature, feelslike, etc.
+	name: ,       // City name
-	sys: {},    // More about the country and timezone timezone,   // How many seconds difference from the UTC timezone visibility, // The visiblity meter
+	sys: {},    // More about the country and timezone
+	timezone: ,   // How many seconds difference from the UTC timezone
+	visibility: , // The visiblity meter
 	weather:[], // An array with weather objects containing weather information like description and id for icon
 	wind: {}    // Information about the wind speed, degrees, etc.
 }